emilefournout/42_cursus_push_swap/README.md

     ./push_swap 50 20 1 -2 30 40 | ./checker 2

-How it work ? https://medium.com/nerd-for-tech/push-swap-tutorial-fa746e6aba1e this explain better
+How it work ?
+I use radix algorithme, that is very well explained by this tutorial -> https://medium.com/nerd-for-tech/push-swap-tutorial-fa746e6aba1e this explain better